What Is Salt Therapy?

-Also known as holtherapy, salt therapy is a modern variation of the Eastern European tradition of spending time in natural salt caves for health.
-Polish physician Dr. Boczkowski was the first to record the health benefits of salt caves in 1843, after observing the good health of salt miners in the Wieliczka salt mines near Krakow.
+Also known as halotherapy, salt therapy is a modern variation of the Eastern European tradition of spending time in natural salt caves for health.
+Polish physician Dr. Boczkowski was the first to record the health benefits of salt caves in 1843, after observing the good health of salt miners in the Wieliczka salt mines near Krakow, Poland.

 It is a popular treatment for children with asthma because it is natural and some say it reduces the need for prescription medications.
 As with most alternative therapies, salt therapy is also criticized as not being scientifically proven as beneficial.

-Those who advocate salt therapy attribute the benefits to the fact that it is a sterile environment, without pathogens like bacteria and viruses, allergens.
+Those who advocate salt therapy attribute the benefits to the fact that it is a sterile environment, without pathogens like bacteria, viruses, or allergens.
 Any microorganism that makes it into the cave cannot survive because of the salt.
 Salt rooms also have a high level of negative ions, which can help improve your mood.

 Not many real spas offer true salt therapy.

 One of the few places where you can get both traditional spa treatments and true salt therapy is at the Glen Resort and Conference Center in Johnson City, New York.
 The Salt Sanctuary is part of the Spa at Traditions.
 The Salt Sanctuary has both a Himalayan salt cave and a modern salt room that can accommodate smaller groups and children.

 The pink and white variegated salt blocks from The Himalayas are very beautiful, especially when illuminated from behind, so resort spas like the Spa at Aria in Las Vegas, have used them to build a "salt meditation room."
 This is a lovely place to hang out, but it is probably not going to give you the therapeutic benefits of an ongoing course of salt therapy.